RAF Hemswell: After closure

 The non-profit RAF Hemswell Association's membership is open to all ranks and trades who served at Hemswell any time between 1937 and 1967.
 There is an annual reunion at Hemswell and the association also publishes a bi-annual magazine.
 Annual subscriptions are currently set at £7.

-There have also been several claims of unexplained occurrences and of ghostly music being heard, where no music should be.
+There have also been several claims of unexplained occurrences most notably in 1986 when three friends reported a diffuse 'glow' in the unoccupied watch tower, and of ghostly music being heard, where no music should be.
+An odd feeling was also experienced in Number 2 hangar, and the old leisure block during an overnight vigil in 1987 by the small group of friends.
+This account was published in Halpenny's "Ghost Stations" book (No. 5) in the early 1990s.

 2009 fire

 In August 2009 there was a large fire at one of the former RAF hangars that was being used as a plastics recycling site by AWS Eco-plastics.
 Several propane gas cylinders exploded and as a result of the intensity of the fire the A631 had to be closed from Harpswell Hill to Caenby Corner.

 Listed buildings

 On 4 November 2016, Historic England announced that the former Officers' Mess was to be listed with Grade II status (listing 1435888).
 Opened in 1936, the mess was converted to a hotel in the 1980s and is now known as Hemswell Court.